Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Empirical Evaluation

-\textbf{Experimental Results.} We begin by presenting the convergence curves of representative methods in \autoref{fig:convergence} and the corresponding test accuracies in \autoref{tab:main_table}.
-As shown in \autoref{fig:convergence}, DP-FedAvg suffers from substantial performance degradation compared to P-FedAvg, due to applying the strictest privacy level uniformly across all clients.
-In contrast, GDPFed, which enforces group-level DP guarantees, consistently converges to better optima across all datasets by reducing the noise magnitude for clients with looser privacy requirements.
+We present the convergence curves of P-FedAvg, DP-FedAvg, GDPFed, and GDPFed$^+$ in \autoref{fig:convergence}, together with the test accuracies in \autoref{tab:main_table}.
+As shown in \autoref{fig:convergence}, DP-FedAvg exhibits clear performance degradation compared to P-FedAvg.
+This is because DP-FedAvg enforces the strictest privacy budget uniformly across clients, resulting in strong noise injection at every training round.
+On the Shakespeare task, DP-FedAvg initially achieves a modest accuracy improvement, but its performance subsequently degrades over time.
+In the early training rounds, the cumulative DP noise remains limited, allowing the model to capture useful patterns.
+However, as training progresses, the accumulated noise grows across rounds, and due to the high sensitivity of the Shakespeare task to DP noise, it gradually overwhelms the learning signal of the model, ultimately causing model collapse.

+In contrast, GDPFed enforces DP at the group level rather than using a single global privacy budget.
+By reducing unnecessary noise for clients with looser privacy requirements, GDPFed consistently converges to better solutions across all datasets.
 Building upon this, GDPFed$^+$ further integrates model sparsification with optimal per-group client sampling ratios, resulting in enhanced performance and achieving the highest test accuracies on all datasets.
 Moreover, GDPFed$^+$ exhibits a more stable convergence process compared to other baselines.
-As shown in \autoref{tab:main_table}, GDPFed$^+$ outperforms two competitive baselines, PFA and IDP-FedAvg, with average accuracy gains of \( +3.17\% \) and \( +2.93\% \), respectively.
-These results demonstrate the empirical effectiveness of GDPFed$^+$ in enhancing model utility while preserving client-level HDP guarantees.
+As shown in \autoref{tab:main_table}, GDPFed$^+$ achieves an average accuracy of \(56.93\%\) across all datasets, representing a \(+5.75\%\) improvement over GDPFed’s accuracy of \(51.18\%\).
+Moreover, GDPFed$^+$ surpasses two state-of-the-art baselines, PFA and IDP-FedAvg, with average accuracy gains of \(+3.17\%\) and \(+2.93\%\), respectively.
+These results empirically demonstrate the effectiveness of GDPFed$^+$ in enhancing model utility while maintaining client-level HDP guarantees.